 Experienced Criminal Defense Attorneys | Jacksonville DUI Lawyers

 When it comes to DUI charges, do not take any chances.
 Hiring an experienced criminal defense attorney is one of the most important decisions you can make in building a strong defense against criminal charges.
 DUI convictions come with harsh penalties in Florida.
-If you have been charged with a DUI or have been accused of any other crime in Florida, you should immediately contact the experienced criminal attorneys at Shorstein, Lasnetski, & Gihon Law.
+If you have been charged with a DUI or have been accused of any other crime in Florida, you should immediately contact the experienced criminal attorneys at Lasnetski Gihon Law.
 Contact us today for your initial case evaluation.
 Our Jacksonville criminal defense lawyers are ready to put their extensive courtroom trial experience to work for you.